Hernibyte/ApostolEngine/README.md

 # ApostolEngine
-A 2D/3D Game Engine written in C++
+A 2D/3D Game Engine written in C++.
+Use SDL.